fermyon/developer/content/spin/v2/triggers.md

 #  |    │  │  │  │  |  │
   1/30  *  *  *  *  *  *
 ```

+> For more information about setting the schedule, please see the [Spin Cron Trigger repository](https://github.com/fermyon/spin-trigger-cron?tab=readme-ov-file#trigger-configuration).

+Let's look at a time-based workload inside a Rust application.

 ### Installing the Cron Trigger Plugin